projectestac/wordpress-google-analyticator/readme.txt

 == Description ==

 Google Analyticator makes it super easy to view Google Analytics within your WordPress dashboard.
 This eliminates the need to edit your template code to begin logging.
 Google Analyticator also includes several widgets for displaying Analytics data in the admin and on your blog.

+One of the most popular WordPress plugins for Google Analytics!
+Over 3.5+ million downloads.

+Check out our other plugin for getting more traffic [here](http://bit.ly/1PhVdpI).

 = Features =